 - Total cost was approx $25

-We recommend monk's cloth, which is a 100% cotton fabric with an open weave.
+We recommend our Primary tufting cloth, which is 60% polyester, 40% cotton fabric with an open weave.
 It's durable enough for all machine tufting.

 Transfer your design to the monk's cloth.

 Your design can be either hand drawn or digitally created.
 If it's digitally created you'll need a projector of some sort to project your design onto the monk's cloth.
 This is completely unnecessary, though.
 Your design can easily be drawn directly on the the fabric with a marker.
 Remember you're working the rug from the back so don't worry about marks showing through.